How Nonprofits Can Use Grassroots Advocacy To Overcome Funding Challenges

 GovHawk offers a "personalized legislative and regulatory tracking solution for government affairs professionals."
 They pride themselves on their usability, accuracy, and support, and their tracking covers all 50 states, Puerto Rico, DC, and the U.S. Congress.

 BillTrack50 is an easy-to-use website covering state and federal bills and regulations.
-They offer both a free research service and competitively priced options for tracking.
+It offers both a free research service and competitively priced tracking options.
 BillTrack50 specializes in sharing tools like maps, legislator scorecards, and an app that helps nonprofit advocacy campaigns keep their members up to date.

-GovTrack allows you to follow the journey of bills going through the United States House and Senate.
-You can sift through bills by topic, keyword, sponsor, and status for free, making it a useful tool for nonprofits with small budgets looking to affect change at the Federal level.
+GovTrack allows you to follow bills through the United States House and Senate.
+It allows you to sift through bills by topic, keyword, sponsor, and status for free, making it useful for nonprofits with small budgets looking to affect change at the Federal level.

 LexisNexis is a renowned legal and government research database.
-Although we've never encountered a client who uses their legislative tracking tool, their services should be considered by nonprofits looking for a reliable service.
+Although we've never encountered a client who uses their legislative tracking tool, nonprofits looking for a reliable service should consider it.

-The National Conference of State Legislatures has presented a list of legislative tracking services offered by each state legislature.
+The National Conference of State Legislatures has presented a list of legislative tracking services each state legislature offers.
 Each state legislature offers some form of bill tracking service, although these services are likely less wide-ranging in what they offer than the other private services listed.

-While not an absolute necessity, legislative tracking software can help your nonprofit keep track of changes in your policy environment and streamline your advocacy efforts.
-If you're looking to adopt bill monitoring or legislative tracking, it's vital to look at all your options and find what works best for your nonprofit.
+While not an absolute necessity, legislative tracking software can help your nonprofit monitor policy changes and streamline advocacy efforts.
+If you're looking to adopt bill monitoring or legislative tracking, it's vital to consider all your options and find what works best for your nonprofit.

 Just as you might read your local newspapers to keep up-to-date with community events, keeping up with nonprofit trends and news helps your organization stay better informed about your sector.
 Learning from innovative nonprofit leaders and influencers can equip your nonprofit's leadership to excel by introducing your organization to new strategies and ideas.